The Worst Number in Law Firm Marketing

 Marketing tactics are like sex.
 If you only do it once, you will not be happy.

-Give every marketing tactic at least three opportunities to succeed.
+Give every law firm marketing tactic at least three opportunities to succeed.
 Three times.
 If it doesn’t work, move on.

 As you can imagine, most people will ignore the advice contained in this article.
 So the one person who takes action based upon it will beat his competitors’ brains out.